szalashaska/szalashaska/README.md

 I was always interested in new technologies and computer science.
 I decided to give it a try and took Harvard's CS50 course.
 After a few courses, lots of tutorials and first commercial experience I know that it was the best decision I could made.

-As a frontend developer my primary focus is on JavaScript and Python.
+As a developer my primary focus is on JavaScript and Python.

 ## 🧰 Languages and Tools